Elder Law: How Gifts Can Affect Medicaid Eligibility

 Will I Have to Pay a Transfer Penalty?

-Under federal Medicaid law, if you transfer certain assets within five years before applying for Medicaid, you will not qualify for a set period (called a transfer penalty), depending on how much money you transferred.
+Under federal Medicaid law, if you transfer certain assets within five years before applying for Medicaid benefits, you will not qualify for a set period (called a transfer penalty), depending on how much money you transferred.
 Even small transfers can affect eligibility.
 While federal law allows individuals to gift up to $18,000 a year (in 2024) without having to pay a gift tax, Medicaid law still treats that gift as a transfer.

 Any transfer that you make, however innocent, will come under scrutiny.
 For example, Medicaid does not have an exception for gifts to charities.
 If you give money to a charity, it could affect your Medicaid eligibility down the road.